United States commemorative coins: Dollar coins

 In 2018, the American Innovation $1 Coin Program was launched.
-The program will run from 2019–2032, commemorating an inventor or an invention from each state and six territories.
+The program will run from 2019 to 2032, commemorating an inventor or an invention from each state and six territories.
 An introductory coin was released in 2018.
 These coins do not circulate as of 2019, as no dollar coins have been minted for circulation since 2012 due to a lack of demand.
 Should there be a need for more dollar coins before 2032, however, some American Innovation dollars may enter circulation.

 Half dollars

 Several issues of commemorative half dollars were released into circulation to initially poor sales.
 The next planned circulating commemorative coin was a half dollar to commemorate the 200th anniversary of the birth of George Washington.
 The coin was to have been struck for one year only in 1932, however, no circulating half dollars were struck from 1930 until 1934 due to a lack of demand caused by the Great Depression.
 The anniversary was instead commemorated with the Washington quarter, which, like the Peace dollar, later became a regular issue coin.

 The Kennedy half dollar, first released in March 1964 as a memorial to the assassinated 35th president of the United States John F. Kennedy, became hoarded by collectors, and those interested in a memento of the late president, and for the silver content of the coin, and were seldom seen in circulation despite increased production and periodic decrease of silver content.
 A special design for the reverse of the half dollar was issued for the United States Bicentennial, struck.
 Production of the circulating coin was then ended in 2001, but in 2021 began again to be produced for general circulation.